 The three best beaches in Gower for sunset

 Experiencing the Gower’s beaches at sunset is a must.
-There’s something about a golden-hour dip that will enhance any trip to the Gower.
+There’s something about a golden-hour trip that’s special; the peninsula takes on a golden hue.

 As a rule of thumb, the best sunset spots on the Gower Peninsula are those where the sun sets over the sea.
 The colours are more striking as a result, and the land is scattered with golden light.

 Therefore, there are some beaches on the Gower that are more spectacular than others at sunset.
 Take Three Cliffs Bay, for instance.
 It’s not as impressive at sunset as Rhossili Bay because the sun sets over the hills and not over the sea.

 Remember to pack a head torch if you’re walking in the dark after the sunset.
 Save any scrambling or swimming for the daylight, when people can see you.